 RGB stands for RED, GREEN, BLUE and is the colour space for digital images.
 It should be used for designs that are only going to be viewed on digital screens.
 In fact, your computer, laptop, phone or tablet all use RGB screens.

 RGB uses a light source to mix the 3 colours at varying intensity, giving you the full range of the colour spectrum.
 All colours begin as black and then red, green and blue light is added on top of each other to brighten it and create the perfect pigment.
 When red, green and blue light is mixed together at equal intensity, they make pure white.

 If your final design or project is only going to be viewed in digital formats, such as on laptops, computers, Televisions or Smartphones, then RGB is ideal as it has a higher colour gamut to choose from.

 Online Social Media

 CMYK stands for Cyan, Magenta, Yellow, Key/Black and is the colour space for printed materials.

 Large format digital printers create your design or image by combining various amounts of the 4 coloured inks.
 These inks are nearly always applied to a white printing media, such as correx, foamex, dibond or paper.
 All colours start as blank white, and each layer of ink reduces the initial brightness to create the preferred colour.
 When all colours are mixed, they create pure black.
 Technically it isn’t a true black; it is more a brown.
 To create a nice rich black colour in your design the best mix of colours to achieve this is C 70 M 50 Y 30 K 100

 When to use CMYK?

 CMYK is a must for any project that is going to be physically printed onto any substrate.
-If you leave your design as RGB then the printers RIP software will automatically convert it.
-Modern RIP software’s often do a very good job of the conversion but you can still get some surprising results.
+If you leave your design as RGB, then the printers RIP software will automatically convert it.
+Modern RIP software’s often do an outstanding job of the conversion, but you can still get some surprising results.

 Design projects for CMYK include: